Fluoxetine is a type of antidepressant known as an SSRI (selective serotonin reuptake inhibitor).

 Tell a doctor straight away if you get:

-- low sodium levels – warning signs include headache, trouble focusing, memory problems, not thinking clearly, weakness, seizures, or losing your balance
+- headache, trouble focusing, memory problems, not thinking clearly, weakness, seizures, or losing your balance - these can be signs of low sodium levels

 - thoughts about harming yourself or ending your life